 In terms of research findings, there is an observable pattern for sub-goal 2.1: Some countries (Australia, France, Germany and Hungary) have examples of goals, targets and indicators pertaining to healthy life years.
-In comparison, none of the developing countries in the Asian Small Planet sample revealed detailed goals or targets for longer healthy life-years.
-One target for lifestyles even suggests prohibiting use of mobile phones by all infants, and youth in junior and secondary schools.
-Other countries, e.g., Bangladesh, have data for life expectancy but have yet to consider targets or goals relating to prevention and healthy lifestyles.
-In terms of targets and indicators, it is interesting to note that most focus on outcomes and not prevention, except obesity, smoking and alcohol that are gradually being addressed in a preventive fashion.
+The Asian Small Planet sample revealed detailed goals or targets for longer healthy life years, but there are targets for life expectancy in Bangladesh, China, and Indonesia although the Asian sampled countries have yet to consider targets or goals relating to prevention and healthy lifestyles.
+It is interesting to note that most targets and indicators focus on outcomes and not prevention.
+The exceptions are targets and indicators on obesity, smoking and alcohol consumption in countries such as Australia, Germany, Hungary, Sweden, which shows that some key lifestyle and health issues are gradually being addressed in a preventive fashion.
+These could also be allocated to a food-focused theme (see sub-goal 7.1 on page 54), as consumption patterns are relevant for both hunger and lifestyle related development challenges.